January’s birthstone is the garnet | EarthSky.org

 As with many precious stones, garnets were once believed to hold medicinal powers.
 In Medieval times, it protected its wearer against poisons, wounds and bad dreams, and cured depression.
 Red garnets relieved fever, hemorrhages and inflammatory diseases.

-January’s birthstone, the garnet, symbolizes a light heart, loyalty and enduring affections.
-Find out about the birthstones for the other months of the year.
+Find out about the birthstones for the other months of the year:

 January birthstone